 Commissions & Micro-residencies Aberlleiniog Sculpture Trail

-Art inspired by landscape, ecology and deep time
+~ new art inspired by landscape, ecology and deep time ~

-The 2026 trail featured three new commissioned works developed through special micro-residencies, including projects inspired by:
+The 2026 Aberlleiniog Sculpture Trail featured three new commissioned works inspired by:

-• The diverse geology of the GeoMôn UNESCO Global Geopark
+• The diverse geology of Ynys Môn, supported by GeoMôn UNESCO Global Geopark

-• The unique ecosystems of Ynys Môn, including work inspired by the Red Squirrels Trust Wales and local biodiversity
+• The unique ecosystems of Ynys Môn, conservation and biodiversity, supported by Red Squirrels Trust Wales

 GeoMôn UNESCO Geopark

-They’re creating an interactive soundscape that turns geology and climate data into music and movement — blending live cello, dance, traditional notation and immersive audio.
-They are tapping into the seismic activity of the Menai Straits and diving deep into the geological record.
-They have interviewed Dr Anthony Heeley, Iwan Kellett and have been recording, composing and creating!
+They’ve created an interactive soundscape that turns geology and climate data into music and movement — blending live cello, traditional notation and immersive audio.
+They have tapped into the seismic activity of the Menai Strait and dove deep into the geological record, interviewing geologists and seismologists, recording in the field, composing, creating and writing.

 The Aberlleiniog Sculpture Trail Presents over 50 artworks, installations, performances, guided walks and community projects within the Aberlleiniog community woodlands, along the springs and rivers, around Aberlleiniog Castle, on Lleiniog beach and at Llangoed Village Hall.